BlogPSUs

 This category of CPSEs is further divided into two categories namely:

-Miniratna category – I
+1. Miniratna category – I

-To achieve the status of Miniratna Category-I status, the CPSE should have made a profit during the last three years continuously.
+To achieve the Miniratna Category-I status, the CPSE should have made a profit during the last three years continuously.
 The amount of pre-tax profit should have been INR 30 crores or more in at least one year of the last three years of counting and should have a positive net worth.

 Subject to certain conditions, Miniratnas can enter into joint ventures or set up subsidiary companies or overseas offices.

-Miniratna category-II
+2. Miniratna category-II

 How many industries are reserved for public sector companies?

-The industries that are reserved in the public sector companies include atomic energy, minerals enlisted under the schedule of atomic energy, and railway operations.
+According to the new industrial policy of 1991, the industries that are reserved in the public sector companies include atomic energy, minerals enlisted under the schedule of atomic energy, and railway operations.
 PSU companies in India serve their best in these industries in the best possible manner.

 What is the importance of public sector companies?

 There is a lot of popularity in the professional segment associated with the PSU in India.
-Public sector companies prove to be beneficial for society in the following aspects:
+Public-sector companies prove to be beneficial for society in the following aspects:

 • Employment: Every public sector company requires significant manpower for the successful completion of industrial activities.
-This leads to a steady requirement for skilled and experienced manpower which influences the increased creation of jobs.
+This leads to a steady requirement for skilled and experienced manpower, which influences the increased creation of jobs.

 • Monopoly: Public sector companies do not have competition from the private sector companies.
 This is because the public sector is a complete government monopoly.
-Government bodies in India have offered public sector companies several recognitions in their respective field.
+Government bodies in India have offered public sector companies several recognitions in their respective fields.

 • Excellent infrastructure: Indian public sector companies understand that infrastructural industries associated with roads, railways, and electricity require a significant amount of capital for the successful completion of the respective projects without having sufficient profits.
 Therefore, a public sector company can afford to invest its funds in these projects without focusing on achieving profits from these projects.